English's Github Trend's slide

 Approach

 A Transformer sequence-to-sequence model is trained on various speech processing tasks, including multilingual speech recognition, speech translation, spoken language identification, and voice activity detection.
-All of these tasks are jointly represented as a sequence of tokens to be predicted by the decoder, allowing for a single model to replace many different stages of a traditional speech processing pipeline.
+These tasks are jointly represented as a sequence of tokens to be predicted by the decoder, allowing a single model to replace many stages of a traditional speech-processing pipeline.
 The multitask training format uses a set of special tokens that serve as task specifiers or classification targets.

 Setup

-We used Python 3.9.9 and PyTorch 1.10.1 to train and test our models, but the codebase is expected to be compatible with Python 3.8-3.10 and recent PyTorch versions.
-The codebase also depends on a few Python packages, most notably HuggingFace Transformers for their fast tokenizer implementation and ffmpeg-python for reading audio files.
+We used Python 3.9.9 and PyTorch 1.10.1 to train and test our models, but the codebase is expected to be compatible with Python 3.8-3.11 and recent PyTorch versions.
+The codebase also depends on a few Python packages, most notably OpenAI’s tiktoken for their fast tokenizer implementation.
 You can download and install (or update to) the latest release of Whisper with the following command:

 Alternatively, the following command will pull and install the latest commit from this repository, along with its Python dependencies: